-Visual Communication Design is a bridge between an idea and its intended audience.
-This course has a focus on communication design, which is graphic design, advertising, logo design and book illustration.
+Visual Communication Design has a focus on communication design, which is graphic design, advertising, logo design and book illustration.

 Students undertake tasks that are reflective of real-life design problems and in doing so, come to appreciate the role of designers within our community.

-Students explore a variety of tasks using the Design Process as a framework for the development of their ideas and technical skills.
+They explore a variety of tasks using the Design Process as a framework for the development of their ideas and technical skills.
 They learn a range of thinking techniques and strategies used by designers to enrich and expand on the quality of their ideas and ability to solve design problems.
-They begin to familiarise themselves with industry-standard design software such as Adobe Illustrator and InDesign.
+Students also begin to familiarise themselves with industry-standard design software such as Adobe Illustrator and InDesign.

-Assessment includes a folio of design tasks using computer-generated and manual drawing techniques, and a written design analysis.
+Students are assessed on a folio of design tasks using computer generated and manual drawing techniques, and a written design analysis.